charlottttee/Group-F-RISE-Research/README.md

 # Group-F-RISE-Research
+Initial Group Project Ideas -

+# Refined Research Questions
-Our goal is to model how age can affect an individual's response to a TBI. -Charlie
+Our goal is to model how age can affect an individual's response to a TBI (traumatic brain injury). -Charlie